Last Updated on September 18th, 2019

 1. A teaspoon of cod liver oil a day is good for acne8.
 Cod liver oil contains copious amounts of vitamin A, so much, in fact, that you really should not take more than 1 teaspoon (4-5 ml) three times a day.
 The human body can make vitamin A out of beta-carotene, but when it does, it has to take the beta-carotene out of stored fat.
 This causes increased oil production in the skin.
 Getting natural vitamin A from cod liver oil or high-fat dairy products bypasses this effect.
 Among plant foods, only a few kinds of mushrooms contain vitamin A.

 2. Vitamin C in supplements and fruit slightly increases sebum production and also dries out the skin.
 Don’t take megadoses (more than 2,000 mg a day) of vitamin C. These can cause as many problems as they treat.
 High-dose vitamin C for up a week to fight a cold is OK.

-3. Men who have acne should just say “Cheese!”
+3. Eating more dairy products could help men reduce acne.
 A Dutch study found that calcium from dairy products, but not from other foods or supplements, raised the pH of the skin in a way that kills acne bacteria.
 The Dutch study did not find this effect in women9.

 Diet is just one small part of acne treatment.
 Cleansing, moisturizing, and exfoliation are also essential.
-The simple fact is that it can be overwhelming to look for, buy, and try all the products you need to fight acne.
-A simple acne treatment system with a money-back guarantee like Exposed Skin Care is the way to get effective treatment fast.
+A simple acne treatment system with a money-back guarantee like Exposed Skin Care is the best way to get effective treatment fast.